 A How-To Guide for Starting Seeds Successfully

-2. How to Choose the Right Seeds?
+2. How to Pick the Right Seeds?

-How to Find Your Frost Dates and Hardiness Zone:
+Finding Your Frost Dates and Hardiness Zone:

 4.1.
 Check the Use of Seeds by Date